paradigmxyz/reth/book/run/pruning.md

 Meaning, it prunes:
 - Account History and Storage History up to the last 10064 blocks
-- Sender Recovery up to the last 10064 blocks.
+- All of Sender Recovery data.
 The caveat is that it's pruned gradually after the initial sync is completed, so the disk space is reclaimed slowly.
 - Receipts up to the last 10064 blocks, preserving all receipts with the logs from Beacon Deposit Contract